johnfelixespinosa/johnfelixespinosa.github.io/_posts/2020-07-02-Eloquent-Ruby.md

 ### Write Code That Looks Like Ruby

+## 1. Parenthesis
 Ruby at times tries to minimalize syntax.
 An example of this, that I was unfamiliar with is in how Rubyists treat parenthesis.
-The first time I encountered this within a codebase, I was actually confused, as I had not yet begun the practice of omitting parens when possible.
+The first time I encountered this within a codebase, I was actually confused, as I had not yet begun the practice of omitting parens, and used them at all times.

 ```ruby
 def translate( text, language )